deivid-rodriguez/pry-byebug/README.md

 break app/models/user.rb:15    Break at line 15 in user.rb.
 break 14                       Break at line 14 in the current file.

-break --condition 4 x > 2      Add/change condition on breakpoint #4.
+break --condition 4 x > 2      Change condition on breakpoint #4 to 'x > 2'.
 break --condition 3            Remove the condition on breakpoint #3.

 break --delete 5               Delete breakpoint #5.